Birla family: Ghanshyamdas Birla

-Baldeo Das, as well his sons were among the key supporters of the swaraj movement led by Mahatma Gandhi, in addition to being dedicated Hindu activists.
+Baldeo Das, as well as his sons, were among the key supporters of the Swaraj movement led by Mahatma Gandhi, in addition to being dedicated Hindu activists.
 They were active supporters of the Banaras Hindu University founded by Pt.
 Madan Mohan Malaviya and were also financial supporters of activities initiated by Mahatma Gandhi.
-The landmark Laxminarayan Temple in Delhi was built by Jugal Kishore Birla and was inaugurated by Mahatma Gandhi and as asked by Mahatma, all Hindus, including harijans were welcomed in this temple.
+The landmark Laxminarayan Temple in Delhi was built by Jugal Kishore Birla and was inaugurated by Mahatma Gandhi and as asked by Mahatma, all Hindus, including Harijans were welcomed in this temple.

 In the few decades before India's independence, Indian merchants, including the Birlas, made successful attempts to enter and acquire industries in India which were once dominated by Scots from Britain.
 This became a part of Mahatma Gandhi's Swadeshi movement.

-Birlas remained close to some of the leaders of India, like Sardar Patel after India's independence.
-When E. M. S. Namboodiripad became the chief minister of Kerala (1957–59), as a result of the first elected Marxist government anywhere, Birlas were invited to establish a pulp factory there.
+The Birlas remained close to some of the leaders of India, like Sardar Patel after India's independence.
+When E. M. S. Namboodiripad became the chief minister of Kerala (1957–59), as a result of the first elected Marxist government anywhere, the Birlas were invited to establish a pulp factory there.

-In recent past, the Birlas, as well as several other Indian industrialists have expanded overseas.
+In the recent past, the Birlas, as well as several other Indian industrialists, have expanded overseas.